Older Adults & Caregivers in Public Health Emergencies

 The pandemic affected the well-being of older Americans.

 As the COVID-19 pandemic began in early 2020, it soon became clear that older residents in community dwellings and their unpaid caregivers were among the most likely to be seriously affected.
 But the public health and medical communities did not know which interventions would be most helpful, nor did they have good data on what resources were available.
-These knowledge gaps often were greatest for racial and ethnic minorities and populations that were rural, tribal, or with low incomes, as well as those with disabilities or limited English proficiency.

 Solution